Hoagy Carmichael: Honors and tributes

-Carmichael and lyricist Johnny Mercer received an Academy Award for Best Music, Song, for "In the Cool, Cool, Cool of the Evening", which was featured in the 1951 film Here Comes the Groom.
+Carmichael and lyricist Johnny Mercer received an Academy Award for Best Music, Song, for "In the Cool, Cool, Cool of the Evening," which was featured in the 1951 film Here Comes the Groom.
 "Ole Buttermilk Sky" received an Oscar nomination for Best Music, Song, of 1946, but it was not the winner.
 Carmichael's recording of "Star Dust" in 1927 at the Gennett Records studio that includes him playing the piano solo was inducted into the Grammy Hall of Fame.
 In addition, it was selected for inclusion in the National Recording Registry at the Library of Congress in 2004.

 Carmichael was inducted into the Hollywood Walk of Fame on February 8, 1960.
 (His sidewalk star tribute is located at 1720 Vine Street in Hollywood.)
 In 1971 Carmichael was inducted into the Songwriters Hall of Fame as one of its initial ten inductees.
 In 2007 Carmichael was inducted into the Gennett Records Walk of Fame in Richmond, Indiana.
 Bronze and ceramic medallions, one for each of the inductees, have been placed near the location of the Starr Piano Company's manufacturing complex.

 Carmichael is memorialized with an Indiana state historical marker, installed in 2007 in front of the former Book Nook (one of Carmichael's favorite local hangouts) on South Indiana Avenue, near the corner of Kirkwood and Indiana Streets in Bloomington.
 The marker is located across the street from the heart of the Indiana University campus.
-In 2008 the bronze Hoagy Carmichael Landmark Sculpture by artist Michael McAuley was installed at the northeast corner of the IU Auditorium on IU's Bloomington campus.
+In 2008, the bronze Hoagy Carmichael Landmark Sculpture by artist Michael McAuley was installed at the northeast corner of the IU Auditorium on IU's Bloomington campus.

-On June 27, 1979, the Newport Jazz Festival honored Carmichael with a tribute concert, "The Star Dust Road: A Hoagy Carmichael Jubilee", at New York City's Carnegie Hall.
+On June 27, 1979, the Newport Jazz Festival honored Carmichael with a tribute concert, "The Star Dust Road: A Hoagy Carmichael Jubilee," at New York City's Carnegie Hall.

-"Georgia On My Mind", composed by Carmichael with lyrics by Stuart Gorrell, is the U.S. state of Georgia's official song.
+"Georgia On My Mind," composed by Carmichael with lyrics by Stuart Gorrell, is the U.S. state of Georgia's official song.

-Carmichael also appeared as a Stone Age version of himself in The Flintstones, in which he sings "The Yabba Dabba Doo Song", written by Barney, and based on an idea from Fred.
+Carmichael also appeared as a Stone Age version of himself in The Flintstones, in which he sings "The Yabba Dabba Doo Song," written by Barney, and based on an idea from Fred.
 Fred, Barney, Wilma, and Betty also contribute to the lyrics.

 In popular culture

 In Ian Fleming's first James Bond novel, Casino Royale, both Bond's fellow secret agent René Mathis and his love interest Vesper Lynd remark that Bond looks like Hoagy Carmichael.
 Later in the novel, after looking at his reflection in a mirror, Bond disagrees.
-Ian Fleming would repeat the comparison to Carmichael in his third James Bond novel, Moonraker.
+Ian Fleming repeated the comparison to Carmichael in his third James Bond novel, Moonraker.

-In Gravity's Rainbow, novelist Thomas Pynchon comments to the song lyrics in episode 3.21 as follows "Sort of a Hoagy Carmichael piano can be heard in behind this, here."